Charles C. Thompson

-Charles Coleman Thompson (born April 11, 1961) is an American prelate of the Roman Catholic Church, serving as archbishop of the Archdiocese of Indianapolis in Indiana since 2017.
-He previously served as the bishop of the Diocese of Evansville in Indiana from 2011 to 2017.
+Charles Coleman Thompson (born April 11, 1961) is an American Catholic prelate who has served as Archbishop of Indianapolis since 2017.
+He previously served as Bishop of Evansville from 2011 to 2017.

 Career

 Early life

 Charles Thompson was born on April 11, 1961, in Louisville, Kentucky.
-He attended Bellarmine College in Louisville graduating with a Bachelor of Accounting degree.
+He attended Bellarmine College in Louisville, graduating with a Bachelor of Accounting degree.
 Thompson earned a Master of Divinity degree at Saint Meinrad School of Theology in St. Meinrad, Indiana and a Licentiate of Canon Law at St. Paul University in Ottawa, Ontario.

 Priesthood

-On May 30, 1987, Thompson was ordained into the priesthood for the Diocese of Louisville by Archbishop Thomas Kelly.
+On May 30, 1987, Thompson was ordained into the priesthood for the Archdiocese of Louisville by Archbishop Thomas Kelly.
 After his ordination, Thompson served until 1990 as associate pastor at St. Joseph Pro-Cathedral Parish and as chaplain at Bethlehem High School, both in Bardstown, Kentucky.
 In 1992, he resumed work part-time as an associate pastor at St. Francis of Assisi Parish in Louisville.
 In 1993, Thompson was named metropolitan vicar and director of tribunals for the diocese.
 He administered St. Peter Claver Parish in Louisville from 1994 to 1996 and also served as a chaplain for the Presentation Academy in Louisville from 1995 to 1997.

 In 1996, Thompson was assigned as pastor at St. Augustine Parish in Lebanon, Kentucky.
 He was named defender of the bond and judge of the Diocesan Tribunal in 1998.
 Thompson was appointed pastor in 2002 of Holy Trinity Parish and chaplain of Sacred Heart Academy, both in Louisville.
 In addition to his pastoral work at Holy Trinity, Thompson was appointed vicar general in 2008.